Updated April 18, 2023

 It’s old news that social media is big.
-Facebook recently reported 1.5 billion active monthly users, and that’s nearly a fourth of the world!
-Almost all social media channels worth its salt has reported an increase in its total number of active users.
-Some social media channels or platforms, like LinkedIn and Pinterest, have grown faster than others, such as Twitter, Google+ and Facebook.
+Facebook recently reported 1.5 billion active monthly users, nearly a fourth of the world!
+Almost all social media channels worth their salt has reported an increase in their total number of active users.
+Some social media channels or platforms, like LinkedIn and Pinterest, have grown faster than others, such as Twitter, Google+, and Facebook.

-However, statistics show that most demographics are already consuming popular social media channels and usage is likely to plateau out in the next ten years or so, as entire populations come into the fold of social media.
-What we will see then is the slow balancing out of social media as users figure out what works best for them.
+However, statistics show that most demographics are already consuming popular social media channels, and usage is likely to plateau out in the next ten years as entire populations come into social media.
+We will see the slow balancing out of social media as users figure out what works best for them.

-Now, the question for you, as a business person is: What are these social media channels all about?
-How do you leverage your social media presence?
+Now, as a business person, the question for you is: What are these social media channels all about?
+Moreover, how do you leverage your social media presence?
 Is it by doing more or by doing less?
-Or by doing more with less?
+Or perhaps by doing more with less?

 Many a time, the plethora of options confuses marketing departments.
 People want to get on everything, eager not to lose out.
 Marketing departments are often checking off social media platforms like items on a grocery list:

 Facebook?
 Check.
 YouTube?
 Check.
 Twitter?
 Check.
 Google+?
 Check.
 LinkedIn?
 Check.
 Pinterest?
 Check.
-Oh, is that a new social media channels?
+Oh, is that a new social media channel?
 Let’s get on it!